 Bike Shed’s SIXTH Smuggler sportive is ready to roll, the grand ship is primed and set to weigh anchor on June 2nd, setting sail from Bike Shed Barnstaple’s fine shores.

-First and foremost a huge thank you from Bike Shed for entering The Smuggler, again we are so chuffed with the response the event has had and the support you have given by entering – we’ve had 620 entries online with more expected on the day.
-Bike Shed and our charity partners FORCE Cancer Charity and North Devon Hospice are truly grateful.
+First and foremost, a huge thank you for entering The Smuggler, again we are so chuffed with the response the event has had with over 500 entering online.
+Bike Shed and our charity partners FORCE Cancer Charity are very grateful.

-We can’t wait to welcome you to Smuggler HQ on Barnstaple Square, and show you a few of our favourite tarmac gems.
-North Devon & Exmoor in our opinion have some of the finest cycling roads in the UK – we hope you enjoy them, even if they are quite lumpy!
+We can’t wait to welcome you to Smuggler Ride HQ on Barnstaple Square, and show you a few of our favourite tarmac gems.
+In our opinion, North Devon & Exmoor have some of the finest cycling roads in the UK.
+We hope you enjoy them, even if they are quite lumpy!

-Remember this is charity sportive, with all proceeds going directly to our charity partners – FORCE Cancer Charity and The North Devon Hospice.
-All Bike Shed hope in return is you have a great day on the bike and you try to raise a few pennies – both our charities rely entirely on great people like you to keep their essential services going.
-Set up a giving page via the website, or give on the day.
+Remember this is charity sportive, with all profits going directly to our charity partner, FORCE Cancer Charity.
+All Bike Shed hope in return is you have a great day on the bike and you try to raise a few pennies – FORCE rely entirely on great people like you to keep their essential services going.
 Please dig deep.

 Tel: 01271 328 628

 There are two car parks on offer for the event, with FREE parking all day with no time restrictions.